Patrice Lumumba: Announcement of death and reactions

-No statement was released until three weeks later, despite rumours that Lumumba was dead.
+No statement was released until three weeks after Lumumba's killing, despite rumours that Lumumba was dead.
 Katangan Secretary of State of Information Lucas Samalenge was one of the first people to reveal Lumumba's death, on 18 January.
 According to De Witte, Samalenge went to the bar Le Relais in Élisabethville and "told everyone willing to listen that Lumumba was dead and that he had kicked his corpse.
 He went around repeating the story until the police took him away."

 On 10 February, the radio announced that Lumumba and two other prisoners had escaped.
 His death was formally announced over Katangan radio on 13 February: it was alleged that he was killed by enraged villagers three days after escaping from Kolatey prison farm.

+Lumumba's assassination sparked protests in at least twenty countries, including Belgium, the United Kingdom, Ghana, China, Venezuela, and the United States.

 After the announcement of Lumumba's death, street protests were organised in several European countries; in Belgrade, protesters sacked the Belgian embassy and confronted the police, and in London, a crowd marched from Trafalgar Square to the Belgian embassy, where a letter of protest was delivered and where protesters clashed with police.
-In New York City, a demonstration at the United Nations Security Council turned violent and spilled over into the streets.
+In New York City, protestors in the spectator's gallery at the United Nations Security Council turned violent and spilled over into the streets.

-Foreign involvement in his execution

-The ongoing Cold War affected both Belgium and the United States' perception of Lumumba, as they feared he was increasingly subject to communist influence due to his appeals for Soviet aid.
-However, according to journalist Sean Kelly, who covered the events as a correspondent for the Voice of America, Lumumba did this not because he was a communist, but because he felt that the Soviet Union was the only power which would support his government's effort to defeat Belgian-supported separatists and rid itself of colonial influence.
-The US was the first country from which Lumumba requested help.
-Lumumba, for his part, denied being a communist, stating that he found colonialism and communism to be equally deplorable, and publicly professed his personal preference for neutrality between the East and West.